volume 7 1937-1938

 beautifully coloured, any resemblance with Foster's style is now gone

-and in this first episode with the Boears and the Chinese,
+and in this first episode with the Boers and the Chinese,

 Hogarth's style becomes more personified (especially pages 346-355